Solar Road Systems cut through the ice, save lives and prevent accidents

 The energy collected at Toddington is monitored and simulated building heating loads and snow melting demonstrations are conducted in the winter.
 The cooling capacity of the cold store is demonstrated in the summer.

 This two year project for the Highways Agency was independently monitored by The Transport Research Laboratory (TRL).
-TRL has recently published a very detailed reporton its findings at Toddington which confirm that Interseasonal Heat Transfer did perform as designed and that the extensive computer modelling to predict heat flows to and from the Thermal Banks were verified in practice.
+TRL has published a very detailed reporton its findings at Toddington which confirm that Interseasonal Heat Transfer did perform as designed and that the extensive computer modelling to predict heat flows to and from the Thermal Banks were verified in practice.

 Interseasonal Heat Transfer can be used to clear snow and ice from roads, public squares or airport runways.